Why we are involved:

 What We have Achieved

 - Protest Vigils in all weathers, where purple shirted Grandmothers engage with passing members of the Public.
 We hold up our Banners, hand out our Purple Contact Details Cards and regularly updated Information Flyers, discuss issues and provide factual information.

 Many of these Vigils have been under the Statue of Queen Victoria, outside the CBD QV Building, where many passers by take photos with us and share widely on their social media.
 Some rushing by give us a thumbs up and Like us on Facebook whilst waiting at the traffic lights, some look away and a few are hostile.

-Other venues for Protest Vigils included Cronulla, Berowra, Parramatta, Burwood, Bondi Junction, Maroubra, Penrith, Hornsby and many in Newcastle, Gosford and the Blue Mountains, where there are active Local Groups.
+Other venues for Protest Vigils included Cronulla, Berowra, Parramatta, Burwood, Bondi Junction, Maroubra, Penrith, Hornsby, Wollongong, Gosford, the Blue Mountains, and many in Newcastle where there is an active Local Group.

-We also regularly update Placards which we hold up e.g. #EvacuateNow, #Let Them Stay, #FreeTheChildren.
+We also regularly update Placards which we hold up e.g. #KidsOffNauru (now fortunately not required), #ReunifyRefugeeFamilies, #KidsOffAllOff.
 Many members if the public take photos with us and post on their social media.

 - Freedom Ride to Canberra March 2016, when NSW Grandmothers joined a large Victorian contingent in a cavalcade of purple to ride to Parliament House and made our presence felt.
 Over 200 grandmothers descended upon Capitol Hill & Parliament House to speak with our elected representatives about the plight of children in Australian Detention Centres.
 While ever there is even one child in detention we will continue to speak out against this injustice.
 Because "One Child in Detention is one too many!" quote Malcolm Turnbull 2014. https://www.youtube.com/watch?v=5IAeKIYrZec&t=2s

 - Speech at February 2016 Rally outside Sydney Dept. of Immigration following High Court decision re Offshore Detention http://www.smh.com.au/nsw/hundreds-protest-in-sydney-against-asylum-seeker-high-court-decision-20160204-gmlo3o.html